History of Aston Villa F.C. (1961–present)

-The history of Aston Villa F.C. from 1961 to the current season covers the fluctuating fortunes of the club during the 1960s and 1970s, the European Cup victory in 1982 and the present day Premier League club.
+The history of Aston Villa Football Club from 1961 to the current season covers the fluctuating fortunes of the club during the 1960s and 1970s, the European Cup victory in 1982 and the present day Premier League club.

 The late 1960s was a turbulent time for the club.
 The problems began when the club, under manager Dick Taylor, was relegated from the first tier of English football for the third time in 1967.
 Within two years, pressure from supporters led to the resignation of the board of directors.
 The club was then relegated to the Third Division.
 In the 1971–72 season, Aston Villa returned to the Second Division as champions with a record 70 points.
 In 1974 Ron Saunders was appointed manager, and by 1975 he led the club back into the First Division and into European competition.
 It continued to have much success under Saunders, winning the league in the 1980–81 season.
 Saunders' resignation halfway through the 1981–82 season came as a surprise, with the club in the quarter-final of the European Cup.
 He was replaced by his assistant manager Tony Barton who guided them to 1–0 victory over Bayern Munich in the European Cup final in Rotterdam.
 However, winning the cup marked a pinnacle, and the club fell steadily down the League standings over the next five years and was relegated in 1987.
-The club was promoted the following year, and achieved second place in the Football League in 1989 under manager Graham Taylor.
+The club was promoted the following year, and achieved second place in the Football League in 1990 under manager Graham Taylor.

 Villa was one of the founding members of the Premier League in 1992 and finished runners-up to Manchester United in the inaugural season.
 The 1990s was a decade of inconsistency; the club had three different managers, and league positions were unpredictable, despite winning two League Cups.
 They reached the FA Cup Final for the first time since 1957 in 2000, but lost 1–0 to Chelsea in the last game to be played at the old Wembley Stadium.
 Villa's league position continued to fluctuate under various managers and, in the summer of 2006, David O'Leary left under acrimonious circumstances.
 Martin O'Neill arrived to a rapturous reception from team supporters.
 After 23 years as chair and largest shareholder, owning approximately 38% of the club, Doug Ellis decided to sell his stake to Randy Lerner, the owner of the NFL franchise Cleveland Browns.
 The arrival of a new owner and manager marked the start of sweeping changes throughout the club, including a new crest, a new kit sponsor and new players in the summer of 2007.